HamedFathi/hamedfathi/source/_posts/using-puppeteer-with-mocha-and-aurelia-2.md

 npx makes aurelia
 ```

-2- Make your "Custom Aurelia 2 App" with these options
+2- Make your `Custom Aurelia 2 App` with these options
 * Typescript
 * Mocha + Chai